ashfame/email-cop/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Prevents WordPress from sending out emails and save them so that they can be previewed.
+Prevents WordPress from sending out emails and save them so that you can preview them without actually having to send them.

 == Description ==

+Prevents WordPress from sending out emails and save them so that you can preview them without actually having to send them.
 Best for checking or designing emails in development environment.

 Please report any issues directly to Github repo - https://github.com/ashfame/wp-email-cop

+Pull requests are welcome :-)

+Icon Credit: Cop icon - http://www.aha-soft.com/

 == Installation ==